quicwg/ops-drafts/draft-ietf-quic-manageability.md

 the CRYPTO frame.

-Note that client Initial packets after the first do not always use the Destination Connection ID that was used to generate the Initial keys.
+Note that client Initial packets after the first do not always use the destination connection ID that was used to generate the Initial keys.
 Therefore, attempts to decrypt these packets using the procedure above might fail.

-## Flow association {#sec-flow-association}
+## Flow Association {#sec-flow-association}

-The QUIC Connection ID (see {{rebinding}}) is designed to allow an on-path device such as a load-balancer to associate two flows as identified by five-tuple when the address and port of one of the endpoints changes; e.g. due to NAT rebinding or server IP address migration.
+The QUIC connection ID (see {{rebinding}}) is designed to allow an on-path device such as a load-balancer to associate two flows as identified by five-tuple when the address and port of one of the endpoints changes; e.g. due to NAT rebinding or server IP address migration.
 An observer keeping flow state